Breword/tmux/Getting-Started.md

 - A few special characters like `\n` (newline) and `\t` (tab) are replaced.
 A literal `\` must be given as `\\`.

+Although tmux configuration files have some features similar to the shell, they are not shell scripts and cannot use shell constructs like `$()`.

 #### Key bindings

 tmux key bindings are changed using the `bind-key` and `unbind-key` commands.